Dre Campbell Farm

 10. Thyme

-This herb discourages whiteflies, ants, maggots, stink bugs, corn earworms, cabbage loopers, cutworms, and tomato hornworms.
+This herb repels many pests, including whiteflies, ants, maggots, stink bugs, corn earworms, cabbage loopers, cutworms, and tomato hornworms.

-Moreover, it can easily be incorporated throughout your garden to protect your cabbages, tomatoes, and other vegetables.
+Add it to your garden to keep cabbages, tomatoes, and other vegetables safe.

 Buy thyme seeds online.